Chuck Scarborough: Awards and honors

 Scarborough has won 36 local Emmy Awards, and was one of the first inductees into the New York State Broadcasters Association Hall of Fame in 2005.
 He was inducted alongside Sue Simmons, his co-anchoring partner from 1980 until Simmons's retirement in June 2012.
 They were together longer than any other anchor team in New York City television history.

 Personal life

-Scarborough is married to Ellen Ward Scarborough, and was married previously to Anne Ford and Linda Gross.
+Scarborough is wed to Ellen Ward.
+Scarborough and was married previously to Anne Ford and Linda Gross.
 He has two children, Chad and Elizabeth.
 His daughter Elizabeth has followed in her father's footsteps as a television journalist.
 He and his family reside in Stamford, Connecticut.

-Chuck Scarborough is not related to MSNBC anchor Charles Joseph "Joe" Scarborough.